OLLI Student in Classroom

 $40

-Please Note: An additional material fee of $10.00 is paid onsite to the instructor the first day of class.
+Please Note: An additional professional fee of $45 is paid onsite to the instructor the first day of class.
+Supplies are purchased independently and are not provided by the instructor.
+Once registered you will receive a supply list for class.

 1pm | Scouts | Exton | Session A